Table of Contents

 Dual Band Capability (Major Upgrade)

-The Baofeng UV-82 is a reliable and versatile ham radio that many hams own.
+If you are searching for a cheap dual band and dual monitoring walkie-talkie, my personal choice is the Baofeng UV-5R or UV-82 model.
 It allows users to switch between bands to suit their communication needs.
 This model, which supports both UHF and VHF bands, is especially useful for off-road adventures.
 This feature is often mentioned in ham radio reviews, as it gives users the flexibility they need.

 Extending the Range